Table of Contents

 We will spotlight how these companies are marrying events into their ABM strategies pre-, at- and post-event.
 We will also provide expert commentary and use case examples of how B2B brands are utilizing events as springboards for:

-right target accounts
+Identifying the right target accounts

-Defining an engagement
+Defining an engagement plan for those accounts at event

-Events are increasingly viewed as a core way to bridge the gap between the digital and analog worlds.
-They provide a platform to physically engage multiple stakeholders within an account, as well as provide practical intelligence on topics of interest for the account and its key influencers.
+Events are increasingly viewed as core way to bridge the gap between the digital and analog worlds.
+They provide platform to physically engage multiple stakeholders within an account, as well as provide practical intelligence on topics of interest for the account and its key influencers.
 Event engagement can also signal if interest within an account may be spiking or declining.

 This is especially true when it comes to ABM, because enterprise accounts typically have buying teams with multiple stakeholders, and the relationship with an account is usually measured over a long period of time.

-ITSMA, a leading marketing association for tech and related industries, which helped to pioneer the concept of ABM back in the early 2000s, has defined ABM simply as “treating individuals as markets in their own right.”
+ITSMAleading marketing association for tech and related industries, which helped to pioneer the concept of ABM back in the early 2000s, has defined ABM simply as “treating individuals as markets in their own right.”

-Because B2B purchases are often high-consideration decisions with multiple stakeholders, ITSMA has defined the following four core principles of ABM:
+Because B2B purchases are often high-consideration decisions with multiple stakeholders, ITSMA has defined the following four core principles of

-Client centricity
+Client centricity and insight

-sales and marketing
+Partnership between sales and marketing

 And B2B leaders stress that events should now be viewed as integral in the key phases of an ABM strategy:

 Archer added that events represent an ideal opportunity for companies to apply SiriusDecisions’ Demand Unit Waterfall model, which helps link individual leads within the buying group to opportunities, business needs and specific solutions.
 “You get right to buying decision makers and buying decisions.
-You turn an event into real-person opportunities,” said Archer.
+You turn an event into real-person opportunities,” said

-Because ABM plays are often measured based on different goals and outcomes than traditional digital marketing or lead gen programs, industry experts point out that events present a great opportunity to gather meaningful data and metrics that align with ABM goals.
+Because ABM plays are often measured based on different goals and outcomes than traditional digital marketing or lead gen programs, industry experts point out that events present great opportunity to gather meaningful data and metrics that align with ABM goals.

 “Events are a great channel for branding, making in-person connections, and obtaining new contacts.
-We often look at cost per lead or cost per channel, but what about cost per account or cost per acquisition?” said Cristal Foster, Principal Consultant at Oracle Expert Services.
-“Those questions can only be answered by taking an ABM approach to event planning and execution.
+We often look at cost per lead or cost per channel, but what about cost per account or cost per acquisition?” said Cristal Foster, Principal Consultant at Oracle Expert Services“Those questions can only be answered by taking an ABM approach to event planning and execution.
 Having the ability to roll that to the account level and tie it back to an event only solidifies Marketing’s seat at the revenue generation table.”

 Rather than simply measuring events based on the number of booth scans or seminar attendees, advanced ABM practitioners are integrating the insights from their ongoing ABM programs to build more relevant outreach prior to the event, and then drive more meaningful interactions with key accounts at the event, as well as relevant follow-up conversations post event.

-found the top three metrics for ABM success were:
+Demand Gen Reports 2018 ABM Benchmark Survey found the top three metrics for ABM success were:

 Net-new targeted accounts engaged